oracle-livelabs/database/oci-adb-iam/lab1_setup-environment-and-cloud-shell/lab1_setup-environment-and-cloud-shell.md

     ![OCI Homepage](images/oci-homepage.png)

 1. Using the Cloud Shell, identify the root compartment id.
-    >**Note:** If at any point in this workshop you exit out of the Cloud Shell, you may need to redo this step and any others that use the "export" command.
-The variables created with "export" that are used in future steps are deleted when the Cloud Shell session ends.
+    >**Note:** If at any point in this workshop you exit out of the Cloud Shell, you may need to reexecute this step and any others that use the "export" command.
+The environemnt variables created with "export" that are used in future steps are deleted when the Cloud Shell session ends.

     ```
     export ROOT_COMP_ID=`oci iam compartment list --include-root --raw-output --query "data[?contains(\"id\",'tenancy')].id | [0]"`